Synthetic worked example · No client data

-This sample shows the shape and decision discipline of a Harten Modernisation Brief.
-The organisation, systems, figures and recommendations are invented as one coherent composite.
+The organisation, systems, source findings, figures and recommendations below are invented.
 They do not describe a real engagement.

 Decision horizon